Complete Bose-Einstein condensation in the Gross-Pitaevskii regime: Fock space

 We conclude the proof by counting the number of terms in the expansion for the nested commutator $\text{ad}^{(n+1)}_{B(\eta)} (b_p)$.
 By the inductive assumption, $\operatorname{ad}_{B(\eta)}^{(n)}(b_p)$ can be expanded in a sum of exactly $2^n n!$ terms. $(ii)$ implies that each of these terms is a product of exactly $(n+1)$ operators, each of them being either $(N-\cN_+)$, $(N-(\cN_+-1))$, a field operator $b^{\sharp}_q$ or a quadratic factor $a_u^\sharp a_q^\flat$ commuting with the number of particles operator.
 By \eqref{2.2.Betacommutators}, the commutator of $B(\eta)$ with each such factor gives a sum of two terms.
 Therefore, by the product rule, $\operatorname{ad}_{B(\eta)}^{(n+1)}(b_p)$ contains $ 2^n(n!)\times 2(n+1) = 2^{(n+1)}((n+1)!)$ summands. \end{proof}

-Using the result of Lemma \ref{lm:indu}, it follows immediately that the series on the r.h.s. of (\ref{eq:BCH}) converges absolutely, if the $\ell^2$-norm $\| \eta \|$ is small enough.
-The proof of the next lemma is a translation to momentum space of the proof of \cite[Lemma 3.3]{BS}. \begin{lemma} Let $\eta \in \ell^2 (\Lambda^*_+)$ be symmetric, with $\| \eta \|$ sufficiently small.
+Using Lemma \ref{lm:indu} the remainder terms in the expansion (\ref{eq:BCH}) can be estimated in the same way as in Lemma \cite[Lemma 3.3]{BS}.
+The outcome is stated in the next lemma, whose proof is a translation into momentum space of the proof of \cite[Lemma 3.3]{BS}. \begin{lemma} Let $\eta \in \ell^2 (\Lambda^*_+)$ be symmetric, with $\| \eta \|$ sufficiently small.
 Then we have

 where the series on the r.h.s. are absolutely convergent. \end{lemma}